thinkjs/www.thinkjs.org/view/en/doc/2.0/deploy.md

 ## Online Deploy

-### Use pm2 to Manage Service
+### Use pm2 to Manage Services

-pm2 is a module to professionally manage Node.js service, it is highly recommanded to use it online.
+pm2 is a Node.js module used for professionally manage Node.js services, it is highly recommanded to use it online.
 It needs to be installed globally. eg. `sudo npm install -g pm2`.
-After installation is complete, there will be pm2 commands in command line.
+After installation, the pm2 commands will be available in command line.

 When creating project, the config file `pm2.json` will be created in the project directory.
 And it's content is roughly as follows.